 Although it is not always an easy way to use a tripod to shoot a photo, it is the best way to stabilize your camera.
 My recommended Tripod and using a remote shutter release is the complete solution to overcome the problem of camera shaking.

 Use IS (image stabilization) lens

 Some modern lenses are equipped with Image stabilization (IS), you can turn it on, and it will help a lot in reducing camera shake and allow you to shoot at slower shutter speeds and narrower apertures.

-To eliminate motion blur and get a sharp photo try using a fast shutter speed setting.
-The general rule is to set you shutter speed to the reciprocal of your focal length.
+To eliminate motion blur and get a sharp photo, you may try using a fast shutter speed setting.
+The general rule is to set your shutter speed to the reciprocal of your focal length.
 For example, if you are using a focal length of 50 mm, then set your shutter speed to 1/50 of a second or faster.
 The last rule applies only for full frame camera, if you are using a crop sensor camera you should increase the shutter speed to 1/80 of a second.

 Choose the right aperture

 Use aperture priority mode.
 In aperture-priority mode, you tell the camera what the lens aperture should be (the “f” number, for example, f/3.5), while the camera automatically meters and guesses what the shutter speed should be to properly expose the image.
 So, set your camera to aperture-priority mode and lower the aperture to the lowest possible number.

 The higher the ISO value, the more noise there will be, so Set your camera ISO to as low as it will go, usually between 100-200, where you get the sharpest photos.
 For really clear, crisp photos, you want as little noise as possible.